connermtodd/WeekOneChallenge/README.md

 There was an unnecessary </IMG> in line 69 that I removed.

-Lastly, I changed the title of the page to match the name of the company.
+I changed the title of the page to match the name of the company.

+Lastly, I went through the CSS page and found any selectors I could merge together to save space.
+I combined all "benefit IMG" and "benefit h3" CSS seelectors under a new class as they had the same CSS properties being used, just repeated multiple times.
+I did the same thing with the "search engine optimization, online reputation management, and social media marketing" DIVS, IMGS, and h2s.

 Here is my working URL: file:///Users/connertodd/Documents/weekonechallenge/weekonechallenge.html#social-media-marketing